Professor-Ruiz/Master-Assignment-Template/docs/README.md

 8. Set up the tests you'll use to autograde student submissions by opening [this page](/docs/testing-options.md).
     - Link didn't work?
 [Try this one](https://github.com/Professor-Ruiz/master-assignment-template/blob/main/docs/testing-options.md)

     ![Testing Options](assets/testing-options.png)

-9. Delete the [license.md](../LICENSE.md) file, along with the entire [docs folder](/docs) and all the files contained therein.
+9. Delete the entire [docs folder](/docs) and all the files contained therein (including this file).
 These files are only meant for teachers, and are not meant to be included in any assignment you make for your students.

 ## Create an assignment in GitHub Classroom
 > Once you've created an assignment repository template, you'll can create an assignment.